dekuNukem/PicoRC/ibmpc.md

 ⚠️⚠️ **MAINS VOLTAGE flows through this switch!!!** ⚠️⚠️

-Make sure to first **unplug/cut/desolder** all wires going into the switch!
+⚠️⚠️ Make sure to first **unplug/cut/desolder** ALL WIRES going into the switch! ⚠️⚠️

 --------